dysonprotocol/dysonprotocol2/x/whaleswap/spec.md

 - Mode selection is implicit: if min_price/max_price are unset (or represent [0, +∞)), behavior is Mode A; otherwise Mode B.

-### 7. Liquid conversions (wrapping)
+### 7. Orderbook DEX

+Settlement modes
+- SettlementMode = ESCROW | LIQUID
+  - ESCROW: escrow base `have` in module at creation.
+  - LIQUID: do not escrow base; lock `pfand_per_offer` and settle from maker balance at take.

 Msgs
-- ConvertToLiquid(denom, amount)
-  - Move `amount` of solid denom caller → module (escrow backing).
-  - Mint L(denom) to the module account (fee skipped due to module destination) and forward to caller.

-- ConvertToSolid(liquid_denom, amount)
-  - Move liquid from caller → module; burn; send solid to caller; require module escrow ≥ amount.

-Notes
-- Due to module authority and nameservice behavior, mint fees are skipped for module-destination mints and thus are not required for ConvertToLiquid.
-Backing is always enforced and must equal or exceed burned liquid on ConvertToSolid.

-### 8. Orderbook DEX

-Msgs
-- MakeOffer(have, want)
+- MakeOffer(have, want, settlement_mode)
-  - Normal: have is solid; escrow have in module (bank send user→module).
-No pfand.
-  - Liquid: have is liquid L(S); require maker holds ≥ pfand_per_offer; move pfand maker→module; no have attachments.
+  - Any denoms allowed (including PFAND). `have != want`, amounts > 0.
+  - ESCROW: escrow `have` to module.
+  - LIQUID: lock `pfand_per_offer` from maker; no base escrow.
+  - Units: gcd(have.amount, want.amount) defines unit_have/unit_want and remaining_units.

 - TakeOffer(trades[])
   - Atomic TAKE_ALL-only settlement.
 Any infeasible leg aborts the entire batch.
-  - Planning: iterate legs, compute `take_units`, aggregate maker wants (solid), taker credits (solid base-have; liquid-have decoded to base), and include pfand to taker on close.
-Emit `offer_taken` and `pfand_released` during planning; events roll back on failure.
+  - Planning: iterate legs, compute `take_units`; aggregate maker wants (want denoms), taker credits (have denoms), and include PFAND to taker on close.
-  - Netting: reduce the taker’s output for each solid denom by min(credits, maker wants) before computing the taker’s deficit.
-Fund deficits from taker base first, then taker liquid L(denom) (to be burned).
+  - Netting: for each denom, net trader credits against maker wants; fund remaining deficits from trader base; module covers any remainder.
   - Aggregation: build bank inputs/outputs across all participants.
-The whaleswap module contributes solid backing and receives liquid inflows to burn.
+The whaleswap module contributes coins from escrow/AMM reserves/PFAND.
-  - Settlement: call internal `wsMoveCoins` once to pull all inputs into the module and fan out outputs; then burn all liquid denoms now held by the module.
+  - Settlement: call internal `wsMoveCoins` once to pull all inputs into the module and fan out outputs.
 Persist trades, update offers, and remove reverse indexes on close.
-  - Constraints: want must be solid; liquid wants are rejected at MakeOffer.

 - CancelOffer(offer_id)
-  - Maker can cancel open; third-party may cancel liquid offers if maker lacks ≥ 1 unit of L(have); pfand sent to closer.
+  - Maker can cancel open offers.
+  - Third-party may cancel liquid-mode offers if maker’s balance of `have` < 1 unit_have; PFAND is sent to closer.

 Indexes and queries
 - Offers primary: `OffersMap[id]` → OfferData